MA Islamic Studies

 Additional costs

-Students who study abroad will incur additional costs.
-An Erasmus+ grant is available for participating students, to assist with the extra costs of studying and living abroad.
+Grants may be available for participating students to help with the extra costs of studying and living abroad.

 Funding